 - Slowly shift your gaze while looking for movement of the reticle in relation to the target.

 - Use the parallax compensation turret or objective ring to adjust the focal planes until there is no movement of the reticle when you shift your gaze.

 - Usea fine paint marker mark the point on your ring or turret for this range.

 You can continue this process at various distances by moving the target closer and repeating the process.
-If you wish to do so, you can permanently scribe the positions on your ring or turret so that it is easy to consistently return to that point time and again.
+Permanently marking the positions on your ring or turret makes it easy to consistently return to that point time and again.
 Remember, when adjusting parallax using a side-mount turret, always start with the turret set against the stop past infinity and then turn it to the appropriate setting.
-This ensures that there is no slack or backlash that can throw off your adjustment.
+This ensures that there is no slack or backlash to throw off your adjustment.